segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/index.md

 strat: swift
 ---

-With Analytics Swift, you can send data from iOS, tvOS, iPadOS, WatchOS, macOS and Linux applications to any analytics or marketing tool without having to learn, test, or implement a new API every time.
-Analytics Swift enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.
-Analytics Swift also offers default implementations to help you maintain destinations and integrations.
+With Analytics-Swift, you can send data from iOS, tvOS, iPadOS, WatchOS, macOS and Linux applications to any analytics or marketing tool without having to learn, test, or implement a new API every time.
+Analytics-Swift enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.
+Analytics-Swift also offers default implementations to help you maintain destinations and integrations.

 > info ""
-> Analytics Swift currently supports [these destinations](https://github.com/segmentio/analytics-swift/tree/main/Examples/destination_plugins){:target="_blank"} with Segment actively adding more to the list.
+> Analytics-Swift is in public beta and currently supports [these destinations](https://github.com/segmentio/analytics-swift/tree/main/Examples/destination_plugins){:target="_blank"} with Segment actively adding more to the list.
+Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this library.

-If you’re migrating to Analytics Swift from a different mobile library, you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift-ios/migration/).
+If you’re migrating to Analytics-Swift from a different mobile library, you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift-ios/migration/).

 ## Getting Started
-To get started with the Analytics Swift mobile library:
+To get started with the Analytics-Swift mobile library:

 1. Create a Source in Segment.
     1. Go to **Connections > Sources > Add Source**.